Skaper/java_lessons/README.md

 * **Assig.java** - Example of two assignment operators %= and *= .
 * **LogicTree.java** - Boolean logical operators and the if...else if...else statement.
 ### 5 lesson
-* **Cycle.java** - The while statement use with conditions.
+* **Cycle.java** - The while statement used with conditions.
-* **SimpleChat.java** - Simple console chat, question - answer.
-Using Scanner class for reading input user text, method equals from String class for founding answers, casting in Java.
+* **SimpleChat.java** - Simple console chat, question - answer form.
+Using Scanner class for reading input user's text, method equals() from String class for founding answers, casting in Java.
-* **SimpleChat2.java** - Modification of SimpleChat for remembering some user answers.
+* **SimpleChat2.java** - Modification of SimpleChat for remembering some user's answers.
 ### 6 lesson
 * **Winner.java** - How to use String array in java
-* **CycleWins.java** - Using the for statement for String array.
+* **CycleWins.java** - Using "The For Statement" for String array.
-* **CycleWins2.java** - Using the while statement for String array.
+* **CycleWins2.java** - Using "The While Statement" for String array.
 ### 7 lesson.
 Introduction in Java OOP.
 Classes
-* **Pet.java** - First class which describe some object.
+* **Pet.java** - First class which describes some objects.
 Attributes of a class, methods with different return types.
 * **PetMaster.java** - Create an instance of the Pet class and use its method.
 ### 8 lesson
 * **Pet.java** -